 SLU Research: Long-Term Opioid Use Associated with Increased Risk of Depression

-ST. LOUIS - Opioids may cause short-term improvement in mood, but long-term use imposes risk of new-onset depression, a Saint Louis University study shows.
+Opioids may cause short-term improvement in mood, but long-term use imposes risk of new-onset depression, a Saint Louis University study shows.

 The study, "Prescription Opioid Duration, Dose, and Increased Risk of Depression in 3 Large Patient Populations," published online Jan.
 11 in the Annals of Family Medicine.